Do we need to pay employees if they are absent from work?

 Generally, employees are entitled to sick pay while self-employed individuals are not.
 This is because sick pay is paid by an employer.
-However, the Government intends to make it easier for self-employed individuals affected by Covid-19, to access benefits.
+During the pandemic, the Government made it easier for self-employed individuals affected by Coronavirus (COVID-19), to access benefits.

-Those individuals on Employment and Support Allowance (ESA) who are suffering from Covid-19 or are required to self-isolate, will be able to claim the allowance from day one, instead of having to wait for seven days.
+For example, individuals could receive Employment and Support Allowance (ESA) if they had to quarantine or self-isolate due to Coronavirus (COVID-19) before 24 March 2022 and were unable to claim SSP.
+They could claim the allowance from day one, instead of having to wait for seven days.

-Further, the minimum income floor has been temporarily removed from Universal Credit for self-employed individuals who have to self-isolate as a result of coronavirus.
-The minimum income floor is an assumed level of income, which takes into account how much an individual would normally be expected to earn in a month, when calculating their entitlement to Universal Credit.
-Not having this minimum income floor in place, means that self-employed individuals will be able to claim for time they spend off work due to sickness.
+Further, the minimum income floor was temporarily removed from Universal Credit for self-employed individuals who had to self-isolate as a result of Coronavirus (COVID-19).
+The minimum income floor is an assumed level of income, which takes into account how much an individual would normally be expected to earn in a month when calculating their entitlement to Universal Credit.
+However, the income rules reverted to the pre-pandemic rules on 31 July 2021.

-Self-employed individuals who do not have enough money to live on while they wait for their first Universal Credit payment, can ask for an advance payment.
+Self-employed individuals who do not have enough money to live on while they wait for their first Universal Credit payment can ask for an advance payment.
+This option was available before the pandemic and continues to be available beyond it.
 This can be done online or through their Jobcentre Plus work coach.
 To apply, individuals will need to:

 explain why they need an advance

 verify their identity (either when they apply online or during their first phone appointment with the work coach)

 For more guidance visit the Government website.

 I’m struggling to meet my Self-Assessment payments on account.
 Is help available?

 The Government introduced an option to defer self-assessment payments on account to assist people affected by the Coronavirus (COVID-19) pandemic.
 This deferral programme ended in January 2022.